 This web page shows only a small excerpt of our Inglestomb research.
-Another 219 words (16 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestomb History in all our PDF Extended History products and printed products wherever possible.
+Another 110 words (8 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestomb History in all our PDF Extended History products and printed products wherever possible.

 Inglestomb Spelling Variations

 Inglestomb has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Ingleton, Inglton, Ingelton, Ingalton and others.

 Early Notables of the Inglestomb family (pre 1700)

 More information is included under the topic Early Inglestomb Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Inglestomb family